thomasmdickinson/lab-soc-about/policy/terms.md

 uploaded media by using the "Request Your Archive" feature located in the **Settings > Import and export > Data export** menu.

-## Blacklisting and Silencing
+## Server Moderation

-The admin reserves the right to Silence or Block other fediverse instances.
+The admin reserves the right to Silence or Suspend ("block") other fediverse instances.

 "Silencing" prevents posts from the silenced instance from appearing in the public timeline visible on labyrinth.social, but it does not prevent users of